Community, Cultural, and Developmental Program

 Expanding psychology’s reach through the integration of community, culture, and development.

-The Community, Cultural, and Developmental Program faculty planning to
+The Community, Cultural, and Developmental Program Area Faculty planning to

-recruit and mentor new graduate students for admission to the program in Fall 2024 are
+recruit and mentor new graduate students for admission to the Fall 2025 program are

 The Community, Cultural, and Developmental (CCD) program emphasizes understanding the development of children and adults within their social and cultural contexts.
 This includes the advancement of theory and social action.
 To achieve this, we focus on the use of strengths-based approaches that promote inclusion and social justice, and apply a developmental perspective to understand stability and change in the life course.